 In order for jurisdictions to receive Measure T revenues, jurisdictions collectively must demonstrate that at least 6.67% of the amount of Measure T revenues (henceforth referred to as "Equivalent Funds") received each year is being committed to Class I facilities identified in the adopted Countywide Bicycle Plan/Active Transportation Plan, using funds not derived from the Measure T Ordinance.
-This can be accomplished by jurisdictions showing that they have collectively set aside funds in their budgets to meet the requirement and/or NVTA has programmed eligible funding sources towards Class I facilities and/or by stipulating specific projects.
+This can be accomplished by jurisdictions showing that they have collectively set aside funds in their budgets to meet the requirement and/or NVTA has programmed eligible funding sources towards Class I facilities or by stipulating specific projects.

-Eligible fund sources for Measure T Equivalent projects include: State Transportation Improvement Program (STIP) funds, State Transportation Program and Congestion Mitigation Air Quality funds (known as STP/CMAQ) under the One Bay Area Grant program, as well as other local and/or formula funds.
+Eligible fund sources for Measure T Equivalent projects include but are not limited to: State Transportation Improvement Program (STIP) funds, State Transportation Program and Congestion Mitigation Air Quality funds (known as STP/CMAQ) under the One Bay Area Grant program, as well as other local and/or formula funds where NVTA or the jurisdictions have discretion for how the funds are used.
+NVTA will compile the initial list and update it with every biennial project list exercise.

 REOCCURRING PROCEDURE Because Measure T projects are approved on a five-year rolling basis, Measure T Equivalent projects will also be identified on a five-year basis with an update to the Measure T equivalent list every two years.
-Simultaneously with the five-year project list, NVTA will perform a call for projects every odd calendar year staff\for jurisdictions to add or remove any Measure T Equivalent Funded-projects they would for consideration for revisions to the like to add to the\NVTA list by January 1st.
+Simultaneously with the five-year project list, NVTA will perform a call for projects every odd calendar year staff for jurisdictions any Equivalent Funds projects they would like to add to the NVTA list by January 1st.
 The list of Equivalent Funds projects will be presented before the ITOC for review and recommendation to the NVTA-TA Board.
 The NVTA-TA Board will review and approve a list of Equivalent Fund projects.

-NVTA staff will compare if the 6.67% Equivalent Fund for Class 1 bicycle facilities is being met on a biennial cycle.
+NVTA staff will validate that the 6.67% Equivalent Fund for Class 1 bicycle facilities is being met on a biennial cycle.
 If jurisdictions, collectively, fail to commit 6.67 % of Equivalent Funds to Class 1 bicycle facilities NVTA holds the right to reject allocation approval.
 Similarly, if there is a dispute regarding project eligibility, NVTA will withhold Measure T funds allocation until the dispute is resolved.